gilt/tech-blog/_posts/2016-06-24-restful-api-design-principles.md

 ## Domain Name

-If it's possible, APIs should be placed under a special domain name. e.g.
+When it's possible, APIs should be placed under a special domain name. e.g.
     ```
     https://api.example.com
     ```